Questia Online Library: Service

 Questia released an iPhone app in 2011, which was extended to the iPad the following year.
 Then in January 2013 Questia launched tutorials, including videos and quizzes, to teach students the research process.

 Criticism

 Questia was criticized in 2005 by librarian Steven J. Bell for referring to itself as an academic library, when it concentrated on the liberal arts and treated users as customers rather than students.
 Moreover, Bell argued, Questia did not employ academic librarians or faculty.
 Although some of its employees had advanced library degrees, they did not work or collaborate with faculty to develop collections that served distinctive student populations.

-On November 24, 2020, Cengage sent email to Questia's subscribers – including those who had bought a lifetime subscription before Cengage purchased Questia – to the effect that Cengage would be closing down Questia as of December 21, 2020, thus nullifying all subscription contracts while continuing to offer the same sort of service directly through Cengage.

-Questia followed Highbeam Research in exiting Wikipedia's program to enable editors free access to paywalled research websites and electronic publications.
-Source links to Questia's library material on Wikipedia become unreachable when Questia's parent shut down Questia in 2021.